nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   services.

   You can override all of this with the Internal Username setting.
-Leave it empty for default behaviour.
+Leave it empty for default behavior.
 Changes will affect only newly mapped LDAP users.

   * Example: *uid*